RockyRx/rockyrx.github.io/_posts/2015-11-22-how-my-terminal-looks.md

 ### Background

 I think everyone of you geeks would like if your terminal looks cool and productive.
-And yes, I'm talking here about terminals in POSIX-complian OS's, more specifically terminal in a Linux environment.
+And yes, I'm talking here about terminals in POSIX-compliant OS's, more specifically terminal in a Linux environment.

 Anyhow I will share you the details of my customized terminal configurations so you could get an idea of what it is really capable of doing and perhaps you would start applying the changes to your own terminal.